Skip to main content

 1. You can set multiple filters.

-7. Once you have entered the filter, click [Apply].
+7. Once you have finished entering the filters, click [Apply].

 Checking the Number of Users After Filter Application

-When you apply filters using the "Followers" feature, you can see the number of users after filtering and the number of users before filtering at the top of the screen.
+When you apply a filter with the "Followers" function, you can check the number of users after applying the filter and the number of users before applying the filter at the top of the screen.

-It will be displayed in the format: Number of users after filter application / Number of users before filter application
+It will be displayed in the format of Number of users after filter application / Number of users before filter application.

 tip